- Code SCOM6015

 - Areas of interest Science Communication

 This is a practical course which aims to develop public speaking skills.
-The emphasis is on presenting science to a general audience.
-Specialist training will also be given by a professional performer to provide skills in acting techniques applicable to public speaking.
+The emphasis is on presenting science live to a general audience.
+Students learn to adapt presentation skills for different audiences, different aims, diverse scientific content and various time limits.

 - Critically assess and adapt to the issues involved in presenting scientific presentations to various audiences